Palkovsky/AudioPi/README.md

 	-sort - only 1(by name) and 3(by name desc) avilable, because playlist doesn't have track length - DEFAULT: 0 -tsort - track sort method, every method avilable - DEFAULT: 1

+/metadata [GET]
+	-path (path to audio file from which we want to export metadata)

 TO DO:
 	- add /track?path=[path] to grab metadata about specific track